rajatvd/WordGenerator/README.md

 `python <script>.py with <config updates>`

+# Word embeddings

+First, get the GloVe vectors and preprocess them by running

+`python preprocess.py`

+This will download the glove word vectors and pickle them to be used for training and inference.

 # Sampling
 If you want to directly sample words from a pretrained network, just go ahead and run `python sampling.py with word=<your word>`